FgmBvB/azure-infrastructure-roadmap/01-Identity-Governance/05-Microsoft-Entra-ID/06-App-Registrations/12-Expose-an-API/README.md

 Administrators or users grant consent according to organizational policies.

 After consent is granted, Microsoft Entra ID includes the approved permissions inside the Access Token.

 ---

+## Authorized Client Applications

+Microsoft Entra ID allows API owners to pre-authorize trusted client applications.

+Instead of requiring users to grant consent during their first sign-in, administrators can register trusted client application IDs together with the scopes they are allowed to request.

+This is commonly used when an organization owns both the client application and the API.

+Pre-authorized applications improve the user experience by eliminating unnecessary consent prompts while maintaining centralized administrative control.

+---